Coalfire-Research/ERC.Xdbg/README.md

        Example: ERC --SearchMemory FF E4.
 Search for bytes FF E4 including all dll's
        Example: ERC --SearchMemory FF E4 true true.
 Search for bytes FF E4 excluding only dll's with ASLR and SafeSEH enabled
+   --Dump |
+       Dump contents of memory to a file.
+Takes an address to start at and a hex number of bytes to be read.
    --ListProcesses |
        Displays a list of processes running on the local machine.
    --ProcessInfo   |